-- A. The items in this section are to be National Park Service furnished and contractor installed. - B. Section Includes: - 1.
+- A. The items in this section are to be owner furnished and contractor installed. - B. Section Includes: - 1.
 Horizontal louver blinds with aluminum slats. - C. Drawing Designations: FX1 and FX2. - D. Related Requirements: - 1.
 Section 06 10 00 "Rough Carpentry" for wood blocking for mounting horizontal louver blinds and accessories.